 - Develop knowledge, skills and understanding in a broad and balanced curriculum through practical, challenging and engaging activities;

-- Develop communication and collaboration skills and encourage creativity, problem solving and resilience;
+- Develop communication, collaboration and digital skills and encourage creativity, problem solving and resilience;

 - Foster exploration, experimentation and discovery through learning within and beyond the classroom;

-- Extend each individual’s horizon beyond their immediate local culture to learn more about themselves and others in the world of which they are a part;
+- Extend each child’s horizon beyond their immediate local culture to learn more about themselves and others in the world of which they are a part;

 - Work to engage families and carers as partners in their child’s learning and

-- Enable each individual to understand the process of learning (metacognition) and that learning is a social and on-going process requiring interaction between learners of all ages.
+- Enable everyone to understand the process of learning and that learning is a social and continuous process requiring interaction between learners of all ages.